tasict/homebridge-ewelink-sonoff/README.md

 If you're looking for a stable version then I would recommend the project I forked this from - [homebridge-ewelink-max](https://github.com/howanghk/homebridge-ewelink).

+More information about this package and how it's evolved from [homebridge-ewelink-max](https://github.com/howanghk/homebridge-ewelink) can be found at the end of this file.

 Thanks :)

 ## Installation